Skip to main content

 Predefined Broadcast

 Enter a unique Predefined Broadcast ID for the new Predefined Broadcast.
 The ID can be alphanumeric and contain a maximum of 20 characters.
-The ID will be used to uniquely identify this new Predefined Broadcast.
-Use of a systematic and business-specific naming convention is recommended here.
+Use of a systematic and business-specific naming convention is recommended.

 Predefined Broadcast - General Tab

-The General tab has all the basic information that captures the identity of the Predefined Broadcast.
+The General tab captures the basic information and targeting configuration of the Predefined Broadcast.

 ConfigurationDescription